kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

 During the "git clone" step, you will need to provide your GitHub username and your access token.

-Then, we continue the set up of the container with
+Then, we continue the set-up of the container with

     cd CS224W_LIDAR && \
     pip install conda-lock

+#### Python environment
 Make sure to add '/home/vagrant/.local/bin' to your $PATH, possibly to your .bashrc

     export PATH=$PATH:/home/vagrant/.local/bin

-#### Python environment
 We install our conda environment and verify installation

     conda-lock install -n cs224w && \